Granada Metro: Expansion plans

 Owing to the higher than expected ridership and success of the system, extensions are proposed on the existing line; westward from Armilla splitting into two branches to Cúllar Vega and another to Alhendín, and northwest from Albolote to Pinos Puente and/or Atarfe and Santa Fe.
 New lines from Granada city centre to Peligros, Ogíjares and Federico García Lorca Granada Airport are also proposed.

+The southern extension to Las Gabias via Churriana de la Vega, which will eventually form the southern terminus of Line 2, is due to finish construction in April 2026.
+There is no confirmed opening date yet but it is expected to be late 2026 subject to line testing.